Security alerts increase awareness of fraudulent activities you may encounter to equip you with the knowledge needed to help protect your accounts.

 Our last five Security Alerts are listed below.

-09/2016 - Instances of fraud in the form of phishing scams are especially prevalent in the wake of widely publicized bank mergers or acquisitions.
-All KeyBank and First Niagara clients should be aware of the types of phishing scams that may be perpetuated during this time to help avoid becoming a victim.Details
+02/2017 - Instances of fraud in the form of email and telephone phishing, and SMiShing (text phishing) scams have been reported recently.
+All KeyBank and former First Niagara clients should be aware of the types of phishing scams that may be perpetuated during this time to help avoid becoming a victim.Details

 08/2016 - The Federal Trade Commission (FTC) has released an alert on scams that cite the recent flood disaster in Louisiana.Details